htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 Initially, as when the *condor_schedd* starts up, the alive interval starts at the value set by the configuration variable ``ALIVE_INTERVAL`` :index:`ALIVE_INTERVAL`.
 It may be modified when a job is started.
-The job’s ClassAd attribute ``JobLeaseDuration`` is checked.
+The job's ClassAd attribute ``JobLeaseDuration`` is checked.
 If the value of ``JobLeaseDuration/3`` is less than the current alive interval, then the alive interval is set to either this lower value or the imposed lowest limit on the alive interval of 10 seconds.
 Thus, the alive interval starts at ``ALIVE_INTERVAL`` and goes down, never up.

 If a claim lease expires, the *condor_startd* will drop the claim.
-The length of the claim lease is the job’s ClassAd attribute ``JobLeaseDuration``. ``JobLeaseDuration`` defaults to 40 minutes time, except when explicitly set within the job’s submit description file.
+The length of the claim lease is the job's ClassAd attribute ``JobLeaseDuration``. ``JobLeaseDuration`` defaults to 40 minutes time, except when explicitly set within the job's submit description file.
 If ``JobLeaseDuration`` is explicitly set to 0, or it is not set as may be the case for a Web Services job that does not define the attribute, then ``JobLeaseDuration`` is given the Undefined value.
 Further, when